Xantier/bimean/README.md

 ## Backend side:
 Add routes (`config/routes.js`), create models (`app/models/`), views (`app/views/`) and controllers (`app/controllers/`).
 Code should be self explanatory.
 Basis for the project is madhums awesome node-express-mongoose repository.
-Mocha is swapped out to Jasmine-Node-Karma since google, and Mocha uses make and we don't really want to pollute our precious Windowsesses with gnuwin or MinGW or other such things.
+Mocha is swapped out to Jasmine-Node-Karma since google, and Mocha uses make and we don't really want to pollute our windows with gnuwin or MinGW or other such things.

 ## Frontend:
 Basis for the project is angular-seed made by dem Angular guys.
 I have swapped the folder structure around a little bit and made it work in harmony with jade files provided by our Node server.